 Air (Prevention and Control of Pollution) Act 1981 was enacted with an objective to protect the environment from smoke and other toxic effluents released in the atmosphere by industries.
 With a view to curb air pollution, the act has declared several areas as air pollution control area and also prohibits the use ofcertain types of fuels and appliances.
 Prior written consent is required of the board constituted under the act, if a person intends to commence an industrial plant in a pollution control area.
 The Air Act stipulates that no person shall, without prior written consent of the relevant state pollution control board, establish or operate any industrial plant which emits air pollutants in an air pollution control area, as notified by the state pollution control board.
-Further, such an industrial plant shall not be permitted to emit air pollutants in excess of the standards laid down by the state pollution control board.
-The Air Rules provides for the procedure for transaction of business of the central pollution control board ("Central Board") and its various committees.
+Further, such an industrial plant shall not be permitted to emit air pollutants in excess of the standards laid down by the state pollution control board ("Central Board") and its various committees.
 The Air Rules further mandate the Central Board to submit an annual report with a full account of its activities in the previous year to the Central Government.